Over the years, we at Kveller have been highly concerned with one Passover quandary in particular: How do you make the Passover seder fun for kids?

 2. Have some fun baby activities

-Have a baby coming to seder?
+Have a baby coming to the seder?
 In addition to an early start time, be sure to have a few things to keep the littlest ones entertained.
 Emily Aronoff Teck suggests afikomen peek-a-boo and kinetic sand.
 You can also do puppets, singalongs, and blow bubbles.
 Whatever floats your Moses basket and keeps those babies giggling!

 3. Get some Passover coloring pages and stickers ready